wix-incubator/JarInjector/README.md

 # JarInjector

-JarInjector is a simple-to-use tool providing a way to modify a binary class files in the any existing jar file.
+JarInjector is a simple-to-use tool providing a way to modify binary class files in any existing jar file.

 ## What is the tool for
 If you need to modify an existing jar without full recompiling, JarInjector can help you.
-Say, we have a huge library like React Native, and want to change the behaviour of some specific RN class.
+Say, we have a huge library like React Native and want to change the behavior of some specific RN class.
 Basically, we could rebuild the total lib from its source, but it is a complicated and time-loading task.
-You should also to take into account the maintenance price: you must fork the lib project, to merge your changes, and sync it constantly with lib updates.
+You should also take into account the maintenance price: you must fork the lib project, merge your changes, and sync it constantly with lib updates.

-The better way is to modify the class / classes you need to, and replace them in the lib jar.
-And again we could just get the original source code of that class, modify it somehow, compile and replace it, but we should do it after every lib update.
+The better way is to modify the class/classes you need to and replace them in the lib jar.
+And again we could just get the source code of that class, modify it somehow, compile and replace it, but we should do it after every lib update.